8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 Diet change is going well.

 I've stepped back the anti-inflammatories to be around every other day.
 I've also started looking into seeing a chiropractor, physical therapist, or both as my awareness of the pain in the toe is still there; just from switching to taking the anti-inflammatories every other day.

+I’ve decided to look into sports medicine caregivers to see what they can determine from examining my gait and whatnot.

 ## Personal Capital